teannafeng/teannafeng/README.md

 # Hi there 👋

-I work on Quantitative Methods in Education, with a background in Statistics.
+I work on Quantitative Methods in Education, with background in Statistics and Cognitive Science.
 You can find me on LinkedIn or check out my academic work on [Google Scholar](https://scholar.google.com/citations?user=AZpbAa4AAAAJ).

 ---